polarsquad/eks-auth-sync/docs/iam.md

 * `eks/{account id}/{cluster name}/username`:
   Username to map the user/role to in Kubernetes
 * `eks/{account id}/{cluster name}/groups`:
-  A comma-separated list of Kubernetes groups the user/role is assigned to
+  A list of Kubernetes groups the user/role is assigned to.
+  By default, each entry is separated with the string `::`.
+  This means `qa::developers` is parsed to list containing groups `qa` and `developers`.
+  The separator is customisable.
 * `eks/{account id}/{cluster name}/type`:
   When set to `node`, the role is interpreted as an EKS worker node role.
   When set to `user`, the role is interpreted as a normal Kubernetes user.